walkthru/next/walkthru/walkthru-intro/steps-config.md

 ---
-title: Config - Steps
+title: Steps config
 file: walkthru/walkthru-intro/config.json
-focus: 17
+focus: 15-26
-center: 17
+center: 21
 ---

-After you've created a step you need to reference it in the `steps` property of the config file.
+The `steps` array is where we reference each step we've created so that Walkthru knows which ones to use and in which order.